freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/weather-app/user-stories.md

 You should have an `img` element with the id `weather-icon` for displaying the weather icon.

-You should have a `span` element with the id `main-temperature` for displaying the main temperature.
+You should have an element with the id `main-temperature` for displaying the main temperature.

-You should have a `span` element with the id `feels-like` for displaying what the temperature feels like.
+You should have an element with the id `feels-like` for displaying what the temperature feels like.

-You should have a `span` element with the id `humidity` for displaying the amount of humidity in air.
+You should have an element with the id `humidity` for displaying the amount of humidity in air.

-You should have a `span` with the id `wind` element for displaying the wind speed.
+You should have an element with the id `wind` element for displaying the wind speed.

-You should have a `span` with the id `wind-gust` element for displaying the wind gust.
+You should have an element with the id `wind-gust` element for displaying the wind gust.

-You should have a `span` with the id `weather-main` element for displaying the main weather type.
+You should have an element with the id `weather-main` element for displaying the main weather type.

-You should have a `span` with the id `location` element for displaying the current location.
+You should have an element with the id `location` element for displaying the current location.

-You should ask the user for location on load using an event listener.

-You should notify the user if geolocation is not available in the browser.
+Your app should automatically request the user's location when the page loads, and inform them if `geolocation` is not supported by their browser.
+If supported, then you should get the user's current geographic position.
+Otherwise display an `alert` with the text `Geolocation is not available` to the user .

 You should have an asynchronous function named `getWeather` to fetch the weather information from the api.